survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 ...
 ```

-Given this setup polls the file system, it is more resource intensive.
+Given this setup polls the file system, it's more resource intensive.
 It's worth giving a go if the default doesn't work, though.

 T> There are more details in *webpack-dev-server* issue [#155](https://github.com/webpack/webpack-dev-server/issues/155).